oren/oren.github.io/articles/help-attachment-style/README.md

 ![attachment style test](attachment-style.jpg)

-How to help your romantic or platonic friend if your attachment style is secure and their is Anxious?
+How to help your romantic or platonic friend if your attachment style is "secure" and their is "anxious"?
 Below are ChatGPT's answers.

 ## Romantic friend
 Having a secure attachment style puts you in a good position to support your partner who has an anxious attachment style.
 Here are some ways you can help her: